MENSTRUAL DYSFUNCTIONS (premenstrual syndromes and others)

 When symptoms occur.
 A few or perhaps more of these symptoms usually occur about seven to ten days prior to when menstrual bleeding begins.
 They often become worse until the period comes, or close to it.
 Sometimes they can last a day into the menstrual bleeding time.
 Then they go away until near the end of the cycle again – around day 24 to 26 or so, and the cycle repeats itself.

 Sometimes one monthÕs symptoms are mild, while the next monthÕs are more acute, and this pattern alternates.
 This is because one ovary is producing more hormones than the other.

-A complete nutritional balancing program will eventually reduce and usually completely stop these pre-menstrual symptoms.
+Program changes for high estrogen PMS.
+A complete development program will eventually reduce and usually completely stop these pre-menstrual symptoms.
 However, this can take a few years on a program to completely rebalance the hormones and eliminate toxic metals.
-In the meantime, here are changes to the typical nutritional balancing program that usually work to minimize the pre-menstrual symptoms:
+In the meantime, here are changes to the typical development program that usually work to minimize the pre-menstrual symptoms:

 3. Stop taking all high-potency B-complex vitamins.
 This includes multi-vitamins that contain any appreciable amount of B-complex vitamins.
 These tend to raise the sodium level.
 If you are taking Megapan 2-2-2, you may need to reduce the amount you are taking, as this product contains B-complex vitamins.

 4. Stop taking adrenal or thyroid glandular products.
 Also perhaps reduce or avoid all kelp at this time of the month.
 These products can also raise the sodium/potassium ratio.